qmacro/qmacro.github.io/_posts/2021-06-12-remote-access-to-docker-on-my-synology-nas.markdown

 ## Introduction

 Having followed the container revolution for a while, I've become more and more enamoured with the idea of disposable workspaces, services and apps that can be instantly reified and leave no trace when they're gone.
-This was one of the reasons I opted for a Synology NAS, my first NAS device (see [Adding a drive to my Synology NAS](https://qmacro.org/2021/05/22/adding-a-drive-to-my-synology-nas/), because it is to act not only as a storage device, but as a container server.
+This was one of the reasons I opted for a Synology NAS, my first NAS device (see [Adding a drive to my Synology NAS](https://qmacro.org/2021/05/22/adding-a-drive-to-my-synology-nas/)), because it is to act not only as a storage device, but as a container server.

-The Docker experience out of the box with the NAS's OS, DiskStation Manager (DSM) is very pleasant graphical user interface; I've been very happy with the way it works, especially in the initial discovery phase.
+The Docker experience out of the box with the NAS's operating system, DiskStation Manager (DSM), is very pleasant, via a graphical user interface.
+I've been very happy with the way it works, especially in the initial discovery phase.

 ![A screenshot of the Docker app installed on the Synology NAS, showing two running containers](/content/images/2021/06/docker-gui.png)

 But for this old mainframe and Unix dinosaur, a command line interface with access to a myriad remote servers is a much more appealing prospect, and the separation of client and server executables in Docker plays to the strengths of such a setup.
 So I wanted to use my Docker command line interface (CLI) `docker` to interact with the resources on the Synology NAS's Docker service.
-Not only for the sheer convenience, but also to be able to spin up CLIs and TUIs, as remote containers, and have seamless access to them from the comfort of my local machine command line.
+Not only for the sheer convenience, but also to be able to spin up CLIs and TUIs, as remote containers, and have seamless access to them from the comfort of my local machine's command line.

 ## Setup steps